onecodex/finch-rs/README.md

 [![CircleCI](https://circleci.com/gh/onecodex/finch-rs.svg?style=shield&circle-token=4fa4296a595f0d0e8dfcea750d76c39576f2df73)](https://circleci.com/gh/onecodex/finch-rs)

-Finch is an implementation of min-wise independent permutation locality sensitive hashing ("MinHashing") for application to genomic data ("Mashing").
+Finch is an implementation of min-wise independent permutation locality sensitive hashing ("MinHashing") for genomic data.
 This repository provides a library and command-line interface that reimplements much of One Codex's [existing internal clustering/sequence search tool](http://blog.onecodex.com/2016/02/11/clustering-and-basespace/) (and adds new features/extensions!) in Rust.

+**Installation:** You may build Finch from source using Rust >= `1.15` and the command `cargo build --release` or [download a prebuilt binary](https://github.com/onecodex/finch-rs/releases).

 ## Design goals
 We have 3 primary design goals with Finch: